roshanis/10kings/chapter2_alauddin_khilji_final.md

 He controlled grain prices so tightly that my men could afford to eat on their wages.
 He fixed horse fodder costs so we maintained our mounts year-round.
 Other kingdoms went broke maintaining large cavalry forces.
 Alauddin made it profitable.

+The *shahna-i-mandi*, his market controllers, enforced prices with an iron hand.
 I saw this firsthand managing supply purchases for my units.
 A bag of barley cost exactly what it had cost three years earlier.
 Every time.
 No merchant could charge more without losing his shop, or his hands.
+The *shahna* kept records of every transaction, and those who cheated faced public mutilation.
 Brutal?
 Yes.
 Effective?
 Absolutely.

 That's how you build an army that doesn't desert when campaigns drag on.
 You make sure the soldiers can feed their families while they're gone killing for you.